KatanaGraph/katana/docs/contributing/documentation.rst

 - :ref:`getting-started`: How do I install the system?
 What are its basic requirements?
-- :ref:`user-guide`: After I've installed Katana, how do I do common activities?
+- :ref:`user-guides`: After I've installed Katana, how do I do common activities?
 - :ref:`reference`: If I know the concept but am a little fuzzy on the details, can you give me a refresher?